In this AWS article, we are going to talk about everything about AWS Storage Gateway and how it’s working.

 File gateway uses NFS and SMB protocols basically used for sharing files.
 The iSCSI protocol is used by Volume Gateway at the block level.
 Within Volume Gateway, two categories exist that include cached vs storage.

 A. Stored Volumes

-However, when they need to change their phone, all they need to do is simply login to their iCloud account on the new iPhone and all their data, including documents, images, contacts, etc. will be retrieved and downloaded in their new phone.
+However, when they need to change their phone, all they need to do is simply login to their iCloud account on the new iPhone, and all their data, including documents, images, contacts, etc. will be retrieved and downloaded to their new phone.

 That’s exactly how Storage Volumes work.
 Data is stored on-premises and you can access it from there for everyday use, while the data that goes into the AWS cloud is meant for backup.

 Suppose you need low-latency access to your complete dataset.
 First, you have to set up and prep your gateway on-premises so that you have the storage capacity for keeping the data locally, and then asynchronously save a snapshot of this data to S3.

 The configuration offers inexpensive and durable offsite backups that can be recovered to AWS EC2 or your local data center.
 For instance, you can recover the backups to EC2 if you require replacement capacity for disaster recovery.

 B. Cached Volumes